 How Do I Resolve My Violation Notice Without a Court Hearing?

 If your violation notice does not indicate that a mandatory appearance is required, you may pay the total collateral indicated on your violation notice to resolve your violation notice prior to your court hearing.
 See What is Forfeiture and Total Collateral?

 If you would like to attempt to negotiate the ticket or the amount of total collateral prior to a court hearing.
 See Who Can I Talk to About the Violation Notice?

 You may pay the total collateral amount indicated on your violation notice instead of appearing in court.
 If your total collateral is reduced after negotiation or a hearing, the disposition of your case will indicate the amount of money you must pay to CVB.
 See How Do I Resolve My Ticket Without a Court Hearing?

 To pay the total collateral, you may submit payment online, by phone at 800-827-2982, or by mail according to the payment instructions at the CVB website.

-The U.S. District Court for the District of Oregon cannot accept payment by check or credit card for CVB total collateral and the Court currently cannot accept cash payments pursuant to Standing Order 2021-10.
-Therefore, the only options to pay total collateral to CVB are currently those set forth on the CVB website.
+The U.S. District Court for the District of Oregon cannot accept payment for CVB total collateral.
+The only options to pay total collateral to CVB are those set forth on the CVB website.